Lifefable/henrisim/spec.md

 ---

-_This specification reflects the current implementation as of the Henri Home Simulation v2.3, including all major systems, adaptive intelligence, energy balance analysis, multi-city climate modeling, critical bug fixes, and comprehensive debugging tools._
+_This specification reflects the current implementation as of the Henri Home Simulation v2.4, including all major systems, adaptive intelligence, energy balance analysis, multi-city climate modeling, Henri comparison system with granular analytics, critical bug fixes, and comprehensive debugging tools._